Vitamin A | How Much | Benefits | Fertility | Immunity | Skin | Eyes

 Therefore, it is crucial to know the difference between retinoids and carotenoids.

-Retinoids are substances that are closely related to retinol due to their chemical structure and activity.
+Retinoids are substances closely related to retinol due to their chemical structure and activity.

-Carotenoids, on the other hand, are fat-soluble pigments that give carrots their color, for example.
+On the other hand, carotenoids are fat-soluble pigments that give carrots their color, for example.
 While animal sources provide retinol, plant sources only have carotenoids, such as beta-carotene.

 Since the preformed vitamin A from animal sources has much higher bioavailability, the body can utilize it better.